Editorial Board

 Dr Chris Brierley, Associate Professor of Climate Science, Department of Geography, UCL, UK

-Dr Luiza Campos, Associate Professor, Civil, Environmental and Geomatic Engineering, UCL, UK
+Prof Luiza Campos, Professor of Environmental Engineering, Department of Civil, Environmental and Geomatic Engineering, UCL, UK

 Dr Carmelina Cosmi, Researcher, Institute of Methodologies for Environmental Analysis (IMAA), National Research Council of Italy (CNR), Italy

-Dr Carina J. Fearnley, Associate Professor in Science and Technology Studies, Department of Science and Technology Studies, UCL, UK
+Prof Carina J. Fearnley, Professor in Warnings and Science Communication, Department of Science and Technology Studies, UCL, UK

 Dr Marlos Goes, Associate Scientist, Cooperative Institute of Marine and Atmospheric Sciences, NOAA AOML, University of Miami, USA